 However, there were many issues with the picture, hidden issues really:

 - Neglected Quadrant 2 goals.
-I was constantly distributing my time between coaching, training, and article writing, with the first two being priorities for cashflow, income reasons.
+I was constantly distributing my time between coaching, training, and article writing, with the first 2 being priorities for cash flow, income reasons.
 I was constantly putting off higher-level Quadrant 2 business goals in the face of urgent Quadrant 1 activities.

 - No personal life.
 In terms of personal life, I was dedicating a lot of time to work.
 I barely had time for social.
 Even worse for dating/romance.